The prison officer selection test is a combination of five tests:

 In both sections of this POST test you do not have a lot of time to complete the tests so you need to work fast.
 However, you don’t want to make mistakes and fail simply because you didn’t have enough time.
 You have to find select details from the passage to answer the questions, such as telephone numbers, names and addresses.
 One important thing to bear in mind is that although there are many different questions, there is only one passage per test.
 Therefore you can take some time reading through the text and trying to remember as much information as possible.
 This doesn’t mean that you have to memorise the phone numbers, but rather know where to look in the passage to find the correct answer.
 Furthermore, you have the option to highlight the text so you may use it to your advantage.
 Select the text and then it compare it to the different answer options.

-As well as this you also have to use some of your thinking skills to pass these POST tests.
-Although for the first test, 1.1 the main difficulty is finding the information and ensuring the answer option is the same as stated in the text, the second test, 1.2 requires you to analyse the text and work out whether the statement is true or false.
+You also have to use some of your thinking skills to pass these POST tests.
+Although for the first test, 1.1, the main difficulty is finding the information and ensuring the answer option is the same as stated in the text, the second test, 1.2, requires you to analyse the text and work out whether the statement is true or false.